-As you’ve probably heard several times by now, Robinhood lets investors trade with no commissions.
+As you’ve probably heard several times by now, Robinhood was a pioneer in allowing investors to trade with no commissions.
 This includes all assets that trade on Robinhood, not just stocks and ETFs.

-With Robinhood Gold. users can access cash instantly, review level II market data, utilize margin investing, and study professional research from Morningstar on 1,700 stocks.
+With Robinhood's premium offering, Robinhood Gold, users can access cash instantly, review level II market data, utilize margin investing, and study professional research from Morningstar on ~2,000 stocks.

-Like mentioned earlier, without paying the $5 per month, users need to wait upwards of 3 business days for their funds to finally settle from the bank.
+Without paying the $5 per month fee for Robinhood Gold, users need to wait upwards of 3 business days for their funds to finally settle from the bank.
 Waiting that long often could be the difference between a huge return and a bust.

 However, even without Robinhood Gold, you have instant access to up to $1,000!

 Depending on your account balance, you might be able to access $5K - $50K instantaneously.
 This makes a huge difference especially if you’re trying to make some big moves quickly.